-A. You can do this at any time by requesting a free reissue of your certificate via the web form.
+A. You can do this at any time by perfoming a certificate replacement or new certificate request via the InCommon Self-Service Web Portal.

 Q. I notice there is no spot on the web request form to choose Wildcard certificates.
 How do I obtain one?